ambiere/genesis/CONTRIBUTING.md

 ## License

-By contributing to the genes, you agree that your contributions will be licensed under the [MIT](https://github.com/zhid0399123/genes/blob/main/LICENSE) license.
+By contributing to the orign, you agree that your contributions will be licensed under the [MIT](https://github.com/zhid0399123/orign/blob/main/LICENSE) license.